Tirzah Garwood

-Eileen Lucy "Tirzah" Garwood (11 April 1908 – 27 March 1951) was a British artist and engraver, a member of the Great Bardfield Artists.
-The artist Eric Ravilious was her husband from 1930 until his death in 1942.
+Eileen Lucy "Tirzah" Garwood (11 April 1908 – 27 March 1951) was a British wood-engraver, painter, paper marbler, author, and a member of the Great Bardfield Artists.

+According to Brighton & Hove Museums, Garwood "is one of the most original and distinctive figures of twentieth century British art."
+Her work is known for depicting people, places and animals in domestic scenes "caught in a fleeting moment".
+Her style is praised for its touches of humour and eccentricity.

+Garwood was married to the artist Eric Ravilious.
+They collaborated on some projects together, most notably the mural at the Midland Hotel, Morecambe.
+Garwood's autobiography was titled 'Long Live Great Bardfield & Love to You All'.

+During her time with the Great Bardfield Artists, Garwood worked with Charlotte Bawden in creating exquisite marbled papers, some of which are now in the Victoria and Albert Museum in London.

-Early life
+Early life and education

-Garwood was born in 1908 in Gillingham, Kent, the third of five children.
-Her father Frederick Scott Garwood (1872–1944) was an officer in the Royal Engineers.
+Garwood was born in 1908 in Gillingham, Kent, the third of five children born to Ella Agnes (née Corry) (1872–1952) and Frederick Scott Garwood (1872–1944) an officer in the Royal Engineers.
 Her name "Tirzah" was bestowed by her siblings, a reference to Tirzah in the Book of Numbers in the Bible, and possibly a corruption of a reference by her grandmother to "Little Tertia", that is, the third child.
 She and her family accompanied her father on army postings to Croydon, Littlehampton and then Eastbourne.

 Garwood was educated at West Hill School in Eastbourne from 1920 to 1924, and then at Eastbourne School of Art from 1925, under Reeves Fawkes, Oliver Senior and, as a wood engraver, Eric Ravilious.
-She moved to Kensington in 1928.
-She later studied at the Central School of Art.
+Her father recorded the date of her first engraving, 24 November 1926, in his diary.
+Garwood moved to Kensington in 1928 and later studied at the Central School of Art.

+Curator of the Towner Gallery, Andy Friends states that Garwood's student work as a wood-engraving shows "evidence of how, in a difficult art, Tirzah almost instantly became an adept peer of her already accomplished teacher – and during 1927 began to exert an influence over his own approach."

+Wood-engravings

 One of Garwood's early woodcuts, shown at the Society of Wood Engravers' annual exhibition in 1927, was praised in The Times.
+The same year, the Redfern Gallery, in London showed The Four Seasons, a series of Garwood's engravings.

 She undertook commissions for the Kynoch Press and for the BBC, for whom she produced a new rendering of their coat-of-arms.
 In 1928 Garwood illustrated Granville Bantock's oratorio The Pilgrim's Progress, which he wrote as a BBC commission.

+In the late 1920s, when wood engravings were widely popular, Garwood was recognised as one of the most promising, skilled, and innovative artists of that era.
+Her wood-engraving work was highly praised for its intricacy, humour and a hint of eccentricity.